 What is Housing Benefit?

-If you’re on a low income, whether you’re working or not, and need financial help to pay all or part of your rent, you may be able to get Housing Benefit.
+If you’re on a low income, employed or not, and need help to pay your rent, you may be able to get Housing Benefit.
 This is a national scheme which is run locally by both North and East Ayrshire councils.

 You may get Housing Benefit if you pay rent and your income and capital (savings and investments) are below a certain level.
 You could qualify if you are out of work, or in work and earning a wage.

 You can get claim forms from our offices and from North or East Ayrshire Council offices.
-You can also download an application form from the government website
+You can also download the form from the government website

-The amount of Housing Benefit you get depends on the amount of money coming into your home, plus any savings you have.
+The amount of Housing Benefit you get depends on the amount of money you earn, and savings you have.
 The number and ages of the people living in your house is also taken into account.

-You can use the online benefits advisor tool at Direct.gov.uk to give you a guide to any entitlement by following the link and instructions above.
+You can use the online benefits advisor tool to give you a guide to any right by clicking the link.
+Direct.gov.uk

-If the information you have given on your application form changes, you must tell your local council office immediately and you should also let us know.
-Changes such as an increase in your wages, or someone moving out of or into the home, may affect the amount of benefit you get.
-The council will send out review forms from time to time, and you must make sure you fill in and return these or your Housing Benefit may be cancelled.
+If the information you have given changes, you must tell your local council office at once and let us know.
+Changes including wage increases, someone moving in or out of the home, may impact the amount of benefit you get.
+The council will send forms from time to time, and you must make sure you fill in and return these.
+If you do not, your Housing Benefit may be cancelled.

-You should also remember that if you do not tell the local authority about a change in circumstances, you may be overpaid Housing Benefit and the council will claim it back.
-If your benefit was paid direct to us, and the council has claimed it back, we will treat this as arrears and take action to recover this money from you.
+If you don’t tell the council about changes in circumstances, you may be overpaid, the council will claim it back.
+If it was paid direct to us, and the council has claimed it back, we will recover the money from you.

-We are taking part in an initiative with North and East Ayrshire councils known as the Verification Framework.
-This means that we can accept new Housing Benefit claims and changes in circumstances and check (verify) evidence supporting these claims.
+We are working with North and East Ayrshire councils known as the Verification Frame work.
+We can accept new Housing Benefit claims and changes in circumstances and check (verify) evidence supporting these claims.
 This means that the councils can process these claims more quickly.

 Universal Credit is a new single payment for people who are looking for work or on a low income.
 It was launched in 2013 and will replace:

-Universal Credit will also be paid direct to you and you will need to have arrangements in place to pay your rent from your benefit payment.
-If you are informed by the Department of Work and Pensions that you will be in receipt of Universal Credit it is important that you contact us immediately in order that we can assist you with the claims process and make arrangements to pay your rent or to have payments taken directly from your benefit and paid to the Associatio
+Universal Credit will be paid direct to you, you must arrangeme to pay your rent from your benefit payment.
+If the D.W.P says that you will get Universal Credit, please contact us, we can assist you with the claims.
+We must make arrangements to pay your rent or have payments taken directly from your benefit and paid us.

 Not paying your rent is a serious matter and could lead to you losing your home.
 If you get behind with your rent, or think you might, you must contact us as soon as possible.
 This will help you and us to sort out problems quickly before arrears levels get too high.
 If you have difficulty in paying your rent, you should contact us immediately to arrange a repayment agreement.
 If you fail to stick to the repayment agreement or fully co-operate with us, we will instruct our solicitor to take court action.
 If this happens, you should get independent legal advice (there are a number of agencies operating locally).
 You can get details from any of our offices.
 We will not take legal action if you make and keep to an arrangement for paying what you owe us.